 Start your new enterprise by figuring out your audience — yes, even before deciding what products you’ll sell.
 Already have a business idea?
 That’s fine!
 We still encourage you to go through this process, fine-tune your audience definition, and get to know them even better.

-Why start with the audience?
+Why start with the audience for online business?

 In This is Marketing, Seth Godin writes, “It doesn’t make any sense to make a key and then run around looking for a lock to open.
 The only productive solution is to find a lock and then fashion a key.”
 Creating products for the people you want to serve is much easier than finding people who want the products you’ve already created.